Item 7: Use builders for complex types

 Rust insists that all fields in a struct must be filled in when a new instance of that struct is created.
-This keeps the code safe, but does lead to more verbose boilerplate code than is ideal.
+This keeps the code safe by ensuring that there are never any uninitialized values but does lead to more verbose boilerplate code than is ideal.

 #![allow(unused)]